 Avoid getting stuck with a sad plant cemetery on your desk by choosing one of these air-cleaning, mood-boosting varieties that are also nearly impossible to kill.

-For a little extra guidance, click through to the last page for a list of plant-at-your-own-risk picks you should skip at work.
+For a little extra guidance, scroll down for a list of plant-at-your-own-risk picks you should skip at work.

 1. Spider plant

-Air-cleansing plants also boost relative humidity and decreases particulate matter (aka dust), which can have a relaxing effect on workers and reduce common allergy symptoms, according to the report.
+A report published by the university’s Cooperative Extension Service cited the humble spider plant as one of the top varieties for removing VOCs and other pollutants from indoor air.
+Air-cleansing plants also boost relative humidity and decrease particulate matter (aka dust), which can have a relaxing effect on workers and reduce common allergy symptoms, according to the report.

 Indoor air pollution is a major problem in many offices and the spider plant is highly effective in cleaning that air.
 This makes the spider plant our number one office plant pick!

 Care instructions: Plant your spider plant in a size-appropriate pot or hanging basket with rich potting soil.
 This pick is resilient enough to withstand infrequent watering and thrive with little more than fluorescent light.
 But if you notice droopy or brown leaves, simply move your plant to a brighter location for a few days to bring it back to its full glory.